wp-plugins/wp-noframenoclickjacking/readme.txt

-=== WP no-Frames for Copy Protection ===
+=== WP no-iFrames (Content Protection) ===

 Contributors:      RSPublishing
 Donate link:       https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UGF2HGFDWM4ME
-Tags:              iframe, copy protection, frame breaker, content, protect, copyright, theft, clickjacking, frame, content protection, frame buster, X-Frame
+Tags:              iframe, frame breaker, protect, copyright, theft, clickjacking, frame, content protection, frame buster, X-Frame, iframe buster, iframes
 Requires at least: 3.0
 Tested up to:      4.2.2
-Stable tag:        1.2
+Stable tag:        1.3
 License:           GPLv2 or Later
 License URI: 	   http://www.gnu.org/licenses/gpl-2.0.html

-WP no-Frames for Copy Protection is a simple, yet effective iframe breaking plugin that protects your site content from being embedded into other sites.
+WP no-iFrames (Content Protection) is a simple, yet effective iframe breaking plugin that protects your site content from being embedded into other sites.

 == Description ==

-WP no-Frames for Copy Protection is a simple, yet effective frame breaking plugin that protects your site content from being embedded into other sites - effectively defending you against clickjacking attacks.
+WP no-iFrames (Content Protection) is a simple, yet effective iframe breaking plugin that will protect your site content from being embedded into other sites - effectively defending you against clickjacking attacks.

-This lightweight plugin will add the Header always append X-Frame-Options DENY instruction to your .htaccess file - where the DENY rule will prevent ALL domains from framing your content.
+This lightweight plugin will add the Header always append X-Frame-Options SAMEORIGIN rule to your root .htaccess file - where the SAMEORIGIN rule will allow embeds only from YOUR site and prevent embeds from ANY other domains.

 The X-Frame-Options headers are however, available in 3 flavors (should you wish to not use the DENY rule):

-1. DENY: will prevent ALL domains from framing the content
+1. DENY: will prevent ALL domains from framing the content (including your own)
-2. SAMEORIGIN: only allows the current domain to frame the content
+2. SAMEORIGIN: only allows the current domain (your own) to frame the content
 3. ALLOW-FROM uri: which only allows a specified uri to frame the content

-The DENY rule is simply replaced by either one of the aforementioned headers.
+The SAMEORIGIN rule is simply replaced by either one of the aforementioned headers and can be done directly in your root .htaccess file

 This is a lightweight plugin - simply install and leave.
 Try it for yourself!

-The WP no-Frames for Copy Protection plugin is maintained by [YOOPlugins.com](http://yooplugins.com/)
+The WP no-iFrames (Content Protection) plugin is maintained by [YOOPlugins.com](http://yooplugins.com/) and [WP Emergency Room](http://wpemergencyroom.com/)

 == Installation ==